lonesome-polecat/cs-260-startup/notes.md

 I learned that injecting different html into an html page (say like new content for each tab) is very difficult and requires a lot of JavaScript, so we will just wait on that until React can make that easy for us.

+I actually learned this from CS 235, but functions are called methods when they are members of a class